playermissile/dli_tutorial/index.rst

 This simplified description is the mental model we will use to describe the video drawing process.

-How TVs really work (a better approximation)
+How TVs really (approximately) work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Real TVs are interlaced with 525 scan lines for NTSC and 625 for PAL.
 Every